-It's important to understand that annuals are just what their name implies: plants that grow, set seed, and die within a year.
+It's important to understand that annuals are just what their name implies: Plants that grow, set seed, and die within a year.
 Although some plants grown in northern gardens are treated as annuals, many are truly tender perennials that can't survive winter cold.
-These annuals add color to a winter landscape:
+These annuals add color to a winter landscape.

 With 12-inch mounds of tiny, fragrant flowers in pink, white, or lavender, sweet alyssum (Lobularia maritima) is a favorite cool-growing annual.
 Use it to edge beds and paths, or tuck it into small, dark spaces.
 Grow it in full sun to part shade in well-drained soil.
 Although it tolerates some dry conditions, for best performance, keep it watered.
 Expect alyssum to go dormant during hot weather.
 This plant grows best in Zones 9-11.

 Native to the Mediterranean, honeywort (Cerinthe major purpurascens) is an unusual and underused plant.
 Plant it in full sun or light shade.
 The plants, with silvery blue-green leaves and blue-purple flowers, can reach 2 to 3 feet tall and wide.
 It self-sows but dies out during hot weather.
 For best results, grow honeywort in Zones 9-10.

 Grow annual sweet peas (Lathyrus odoratus) on trellises or obelisks where the tendrils of this vine, native to Italy, can climb up to 6 feet.
 Enjoy the clusters of fragrant, ruffled blossoms as cut flowers.
 Start sweet peas from seed by soaking them in water for 48 hours, then plant in full sun.
 Sweet pea grows best in Zones 6-9.

-Although many perennials grow best in stronger light and warmer temperatures, these provide color in a winter garden:
+Although many perennials grow best in stronger light and warmer temperatures, these provide color in a winter garden.

 Offering one of winter's best scents, winter honeysuckle (Lonicera fragrantissima) shows off clusters of creamy-white flowers in late winter and early spring.
 It can grow 10 feet tall and wide and is hardy in Zones 5-8.